 A. Enterprise Risk Management

-1. Review the Company’s goals, programs, policies, and practices and the effectiveness of such programs with respect to promoting a strong culture of safety for employee and protecting the public.
+1. Review the Company’s goals, programs, policies, and practices and the effectiveness of such programs with respect to promoting a strong culture of safety for employees and protecting the public.

-2. Review the Company’s Emergency Preparedness program, including emergency response training, table top exercises, and other such coordinated activities conducted with the appropriate authorities.
+2. Review the Company’s Emergency Preparedness and Business Continuity Risk program, including emergency response training, tabletop exercises, and other such coordinated activities conducted with the appropriate authorities.